deanthecoder/GLSLShaderShrinker/README.md

 It occurred to me all of these steps can be automated.

 ## What Is It *Not* For?
-This is *not* a tool to compete with certain other GLSL tools to absolutely MINIMIZE the size of the GLSL code - Useful for preparing GLSL for use in 4KB graphics demos, etc.
+This is *not* a tool to compete with certain other tools to absolutely MINIMIZE the size of the code - Useful for preparing GLSL for use in 4KB graphics demos, etc.

 GLSL Shader Shrink will _not_:
 * Rename functions and variable to single-characters.